 Google announced that these ads have been successful.
 The search engine claims that they drive 3.6 times higher CTR than other types of ads and receive 20% more conversion credit in a first-click attribution model.
 The design of the ads targets top-of-the-funnel prospects.
 Consider some of the broad product queries that people might make, such as “boots” or “backpacks.”
 Through the showcase ads, brands can upload multiple images that fit into a particular query.
 When the prospect clicks on one of the images, they will then be able to see the other applicable images that the brand offers, guiding them along the decision-making process.

-Now, Google has released a new format, allowing videos in showcase ads.
+Now, Google has released new ad formats, allowing videos in showcase ads.
 These will follow a similar format but allow videos to be displayed in the featured image position.
 When a user clicks on one of these ads, they will similarly be brought to a Google-hosted landing page.
 On this page, the user will be able to view a few products from the advertiser.

-The ads in this format will appear largely on the screen and products will include labels with the prices as well as tags that announce their status as a ‘sponsored’ image.
+The new ad formats will appear largely on the screen and products will include labels with the prices as well as tags that announce their status as a ‘sponsored’ image.
 When the user clicks on the tag icon on this image, they will be able to see several product ads.

 How brands should take advantage of these new ad formats